 Network

 Networking is crucial in Portugal.
 Join professional groups, and attend conferences and events to meet people in your industry.
-Portugal’s numerous coworking spaces can also help you network, with many offering networking and team-building events such as cinema nights and happy hours, e.g., Heden in Lisbon.
+Portugal's numerous coworking spaces can also help you network, with many offering networking events such as cinema nights and happy hours, e.g., Heden in Lisbon.

 Speak Portuguese